domiyanyue/my_notes/SYCLTutorials/SYCL_hello_world.md

 ```
 `<buffer>.get_access` returns accessor and gives it access to formerly created **buffer** `(a_sycl, b_sycl, c_sycl)` objects.
 For every accessor, there are three basic attributes:
 1. **buffer**: memory it access which is determined when created.
 2. **access mode**: passed as template parameter.
 Typical values are read, write, read_write.
-This gives hints to the compiler to optimize the implimentation.
+This gives hints to the compiler to optimize the implementation.
 3. **command group handler**: the argument `cgh` indicates that the accessor will be available in kernel within this command group scope.

 * **Kernel Function**:
-Kernel function is defined with 2 element: data parallel model and kernel function body.
+A kernel function is defined with 2 elements: data parallel model and kernel function body.
 ```C++
          cgh.parallel_for<class VectorAdd>(range<1>(ArraySize), [=] (item<1> item) {
             c_acc[item] = a_acc[item] + b_acc[item];
          });
 ```
-In this example, data parallel model are defined by `parallel_for` API and `range` argument.
-Combined, they indicaites the kernel will follow basic data parallel model execute as multiple **work-items (thread)**.
-Other data parallel models are work-group data parallel, single task and hierarchical data parallel.
+In this example, data parallel model is defined by `parallel_for` API and `range` argument.
+Combined, they indicates the kernel will follow basic data parallel model execute as multiple **work-items (thread)**.
+Other data parallel models are work-group data parallel, single task, and hierarchical data parallel.

-Kernel function body is encapsulated as a function object, it accepts an `item` as argument instructed by basic data parallel model.
-In side the kernel function body, we add value from buffer `a_sycl` and `b_sycl` and save the result in `c_sycl` through accessors. `item` is **work-item id** (think of it as thread id) which tells the kernel that each execution of instance only add the value at thread_id position.
+The kernel function body is encapsulated as a function object, it accepts an `item` as argument instructed by basic data parallel model.
+Inside the kernel function body, we add value from buffer `a_sycl` and `b_sycl` and save the result in `c_sycl` through accessors. `item` is **work-item id** (think of it as thread id) which tells the kernel that each execution of instance only add the value at thread_id position.
 Together, all threads will run in parallel to finish the work.

 `class VectorAdd` which used as a templated parameter is just to give the kernel a name.

 ## Summary
 SYCL is a huge leap forward compared to OpenCL.
-It provides serveral advantages:
+It provides several advantages:
 * **C++ language**: Developers can leverage C++ features like template to make the code more expressible
 and elegant.
-Also SYCL built-in APIs for queue, buffers are RAII types, which means developers has less book keeping job to control the life cycle of them.
+Also SYCL built-in APIs for queue, buffers are RAII types, which means developers has less bookkeeping job to control the life cycle of them.

-* **Single Source**: SYCL host and device code can exists in the same file.
+* **Single Source**: SYCL host and device code can exist in the same file.
 It's compilers' job to extract device code from the file and hand it off to the selected device backend compiler.
-You don't have to run 2 compiles seperately on host and device anymore.
-This allows the project to be better orgnaized and deployed.
+You don't have to run 2 compiles separately on host and device anymore.
+This allows the project to be better organized and deployed.

-* **Implicit Data Movement Support**: Unlike OpenCL where a lot of boileplate code are needed for data
+* **Implicit Data Movement Support**: Unlike OpenCL where a lot of boilerplate code is needed for data
-transfer between host and device, SYCL provide class "SYCL buffer" and runtime support to help automatically deduce memory movement.
+transfer between host and device, SYCL provides class "SYCL buffer" and runtime support to help automatically deduce memory movement.
 We will see it in the example.

-We went through a "vector add" SYCL application which include all the basic elements:
+We went through a "vector add" SYCL application which includes all the basic elements:
-* Declare a SYCL queue object associated with certain device.
+* Declare a SYCL queue object associated with certain devices.
-* Use buffers to implicitly tranfer owner ship of memory between host and device.
+* Use buffers to implicitly transfer ownership of memory between host and device.
-* Write a command group that includes kernel function and accessros.
-Submit it to device.
+* Write a command group that includes kernel function and accessors.
+Submit it to the device.
-The terms may be overwhelming at this point especially if you are new to heterogenous computing.
-They will be covered in following tutprials.
+The terms may be overwhelming at this point especially if you are new to heterogeneous computing.
+They will be covered in the following tutorials.